Daily Communion

 Years ago, I used to take Communion at home by myself.

 In my twenties, I used to bug the staff of the Lutheran congregation in my hometown in Finland because I wanted to take Communion every day and didn't know how to make it happen.
-Once, I set up an appointment with two priests to ask if they could arrange something for me so I could go and have Communion every day.
+Once, I set up an appointment with two priests to ask if they could arrange something for me so I could receive Communion every day.
 They just about laughed me out of their offices.
-They told me to snap out of it and go live my life.
+They told me to snap out of it and live my life.
 Enjoy my youth.
 "Come to church on Sundays," they said, "like everyone else, and have communion then."
 It was enough.

-Could I do it myself then?
 No, not exactly, they explained.
 There were structures in place that needed to be honored; God had designed it that way.

 But I insisted.
 I asked if the need for a mass, an ordained priest, and a big production around this simple act created unnecessary roadblocks between people and God.
 After all, the scriptures made it so simple: